Safe sleep for babies and toddlers

 The risk is higher if parents smoke, have drunk alcohol or used drugs which cause them to sleep more heavily.

 Some babies sleep better when they are wrapped.
-For more information about safe wrapping of babies have a look at the topic Wrapping babies.
+For more information about safe wrapping of babies have a look at the topic Wrapping babies safely - and sleeping bags.

-Sleeping bags can reduce the risk of SIDS.
+Sleeping bags may reduce the risk of Sudden Unexpected Deaths in Infancy (including SIDS).
 A safe sleeping bag is made in such a way that the baby cannot slip inside the bag and become completely covered.
 Sleeping bags can prevent legs from dangling out of the cot rails.
-Babies in sleeping bags can be positioned anywhere in the cot if no extra bedding is used
+Babies in sleeping bags can be positioned anywhere in the cot if no extra bedding is used.

-When changing from wrapping to a sleeping bag you might like to start with wrapping your baby with arms out, this may help with the transition.
+When changing from wrapping your baby to using a sleeping bag you might like to start with wrapping your baby with arms out, this may help with the transition.

 Children have died in accidents related to cots.
 Young babies are at risk of suffocating or choking.
 Toddlers are at risk of injury from falling while trying to climb out of a cot.